YINI-lang/YINI-spec/mini spec.md

 ## Key/Value Pairs
 Comes in two forms:
-1. A single value: a key-value pair that holds only one value.
+1. A single value: a key-value pair that holds only one single value.
 2. A list of values: a key-values pair that holds zero or more values (or elements).
 Elements are separated by commas.

 ### A Key/Value Pair